Citation, DOI & article data

 Primary hyperoxaluria, also referred as primary oxalosis, is a congenital autosomal recessive disease related to a liver enzyme deficiency leading to massive cortical nephrocalcinosis and renal failure.

-Please, refer on secondary oxalosis for a discussion on the acquired form of hyperoxaluria.
+Please, refer to secondary oxalosis for a discussion on the acquired form of hyperoxaluria.

-Hyperoxaluria is an autosomal recessive disorder and is more common in the Mediterranean countries.
-The most common subtype is primary hyperoxaluria type 1 which is responsible for approximately 80% of the cases.3
+Hyperoxaluria is an autosomal recessive disorder and is more common in Mediterranean countries.
+The most common subtype is primary hyperoxaluria type 1 which is responsible for approximately 80% of cases 3.